 Based on the lack of recent or current agricultural use on and adjacent to the West FRP, implementation of the proposed project would not negatively impact agricultural resources.
 Public access on the West FRP will be primarily on marked trails, preventing serious impact to the soil resources, and avoiding any major degradation of the pastures and grasslands of the area.
 Focusing recreational activity on trails in specific areas will ensure that the land remains in relatively pristine conditions, allowing for the possibility of future agriculture at such time as it may become necessary.
 Unlike the impacts of urban development, the effects of recreational use will not cover or degrade the soils to such an extent as to make the land unproductive in the future.
-Goats may be used on the property for vegetation control, which will have similar impacts to a small grazing herd, but are considered production agriculture.
+Goats may be used on the property for vegetation control, which will have similar impacts to a small grazing herd, but are considered components of the fire and vegetation management programs, and are not considered production agriculture.
 Similarly, impacts from recreational equestrian activities are not considered production agriculture, and the impacts associated with these uses will not be discussed in this section.